mrmans0n/compose-rules/docs/rules.md

 val list: ImmutableList<String> = persistentListOf<String>()
 ```

-Alternatively, you can wrap your collection in an annotated stable class to mark it as immutable for the Compose compiler.
+Alternatively, wrap your collection in a stable class:

 ```kotlin
 // ✅ The compiler knows that this class is immutable